Ensemble Estimation of Information Divergence: Weighted Ensemble Estimation

 \section{Weighted Ensemble Estimation}

-As pointed out in Sec.~\ref{sub:optimal}, Thm.~\ref{thm:bias} shows that when the dimension of the data is not small, the bias of the MSE-optimal plug-in estimator $\gt$ decreases very slowly as a function of sample size, resulting in large MSE.
-However, by applying the theory of optimally weighted ensemble estimation, originally developed in~\cite{sricharan2013ensemble} for entropy estimation, we can modify the minimum MSE estimator by taking a weighted sum of an ensemble of estimators where the weights are chosen to significantly reduce the bias.
+Theorem.~\ref{thm:bias} shows that when the dimension of the data is not small, the bias of the MSE-optimal plug-in estimator $\gh$ decreases very slowly as a function of sample size, resulting in large MSE.
+However, by applying the theory of optimally weighted ensemble estimation, we can modify the minimum MSE estimator by taking a weighted sum of an ensemble of estimators where the weights are chosen to significantly reduce the bias.